Stem mastering online – for streaming, CD & vinyl

 ✅ It's that easy:

-✅ Fill out the form & upload stems
+✅ Fill out the form & upload your stems

-Select Stem Mastering, upload your audio files and indicate whether you would like to book directly or receive a quote first.
+Select Stem Mastering, upload your audio files and indicate whether you want to book directly or receive a quote first.

 ✅ Receive prepayment invoice & start mastering

-After reviewing your stems, you'll receive a personalized invoice.
-Once we receive your payment, we'll schedule your project and get started.
+After reviewing your stems, you’ll receive a personalised invoice.
+Once your payment is received, we schedule your project and begin the mastering process.

-You'll receive your finished master's thesis within a few business days.
-You can discuss any changes you'd like to make directly with us via email or in an optional feedback session.
+You’ll receive your finished stem master within a few business days.
+You can discuss any desired adjustments with us via email or during an optional feedback session.

 Not a balanced mix?
 No problem.

-❌ Are individual elements lost in the mix or too loud?
+❌ Are individual elements getting lost in the mix or standing out too much?

-❌ Does your song sound unbalanced and lose energy?
+❌ Does your track sound unbalanced and lose energy?

-❌ Your master is too dull, too sharp or too weak in the low end?
+❌ Is your master too dull, too sharp or lacking low-end weight?

-❌ Are you unsure whether your mix is even ready for mastering?
+❌ Unsure whether your mix is even ready for mastering?

-No problem: Our Mix analysis shows you where to start.
+No problem: Our Mix analysis shows you exactly where to start.

 Your benefits at a glance